HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 #### Objective:

-This tutorial is aimed at organization administrators who would like to manage licenses and users for their institution from the user portal at user.hal-robotics.com.
+This tutorial is aimed at organization administrators who would like to manage licenses and users for their institution from the [user portal](https://user.hal-robotics.com/).
 If you are a user trying to access their organization's licenses please skip forward to the "Join an Organization" tutorial.

 #### Requirements to follow along: